rdamatta/Data_Analysis/README.md

 The intention of this [project](https://github.com/rdamatta/data-analytics/blob/main/App_analytics.ipynb) is to provide developers with insights about the apps available at Google Play and the App Store to understand what kind of product is likely to attract more users.

 ### Search advertising
-The focus [here](https://github.com/rdamatta/data-analytics/blob/main/Search_Adverts_R.ipynb) is to understand the core of search advertising algorithms that efficiently fit each search query with a collection of pre-existing ads by businesses that want to expand their customer base.
+The focus [here](https://github.com/rdamatta/data-analytics/blob/main/Search_Adverts_R.ipynb) is to understand the core of search advertising algorithms that efficiently fit each search query with a collection of pre-existing ads.
 ### Supply and Demand
 The goal [here](https://github.com/rdamatta/data-analytics/blob/main/Supply_Demand.ipynb) is to understand the ridesharing market dynamics of supply versus demand.